Closing the gap for women and minorities in STEM

 Statistics show that women and minorities are underrepresented in STEM careers, and have been for a while.
 Though this is unfortunate, it is not an irreparable trend.
 Some educators have been trying to reverse it in a variety of ways.
 One of these has been to retrain educators in the best methods to reach these groups.
 Professor Kevin Finson of Bradley University describes how some educators received this training, but later returned to their old habits without realizing it.
 Despite good intentions, their learned behavior may dictate their teaching style.
 Learned behavior may also be at the center of why women and certain minority groups do not pursue STEM degrees and careers.

-ComputerTrainingSchool.com discussed STEM fields with Professor Finson, and he provided some insight as to why women and minorities are underrepresented, and some of the possible solutions to the problem.
+ComputerTrainingSchool.com discussed STEM fields with Professor Finson, and he offered some insight as to why women and minorities are underrepresented, and some of the possible solutions to the problem.
 What he said mirrored data that the U.S. Department of Commerce Economics and Statistics Administration released in 2011: considering the number of women and minorities in the total workforce of the country, they are disproportionately employed in STEM careers.

 "Let's just take the aspect of women in science.
 Compared to the number of women in our schools there is a dearth of women in engineering, science, and math fields."